JunjiaZhangMax/junjiazhangmax.github.io/_pages/about.md

 I currently interning in [Shanghai AI Lab](https://www.shlab.org.cn/) and trying to learn some hands-on skills for the AI researching.

-The profile photo is my girl friend Aria!
+The profile photo is my girlfriend Aria!